Initial Characterization of Active Transitioning Centaur, P/2019 LD2 (ATLAS), using Hubble, Spitzer, ZTF, Keck, APO and GROWTH Visible & Infrared Imaging and Spectroscopy: Discussion and Conclusions

 \section{Discussion and Conclusions}

-From our observations spanning multiple observatories, transitioning comet \ld exhibits interesting features in comparison with other short period Solar System comets such as a higher value of $\mathrm{A}f\rho$ of 85-200 cm \citep[][]{AHearn1995} at a helio-centric distance between 4.7 and 4.6 au compared to other short period comets at a similar helio-centric distance \citep[][]{Kelley2013,Ivanova2014,Bauer2015} and a $\sim$km-scale nucleus \citep[][]{Fernandez2013} as well as reddish to neutral color properties \citep[][]{Jewitt2015bbb}.
-The comet's morphology observed over multiple epochs exhibits the presence of a tail since 2019 April suggesting sustained activity versus an impulsive event as well as having a moderate upper limit for the production of CO/CO$_2$ of $\sim$10$^{25}$ mol/s based on our \textit{Spitzer} observations taken in 2020 January.
+From our observations spanning multiple observatories, transitioning comet \ld exhibits interesting features in comparison with other short period Solar System comets. \ld has a higher value of $\mathrm{A}f\rho$ of 85-200 cm \citep[][]{AHearn1995} at a helio-centric distance between 4.7 and 4.6 au compared to other short period comets at a similar helio-centric distance \citep[][]{Kelley2013,Ivanova2014,Bauer2015} and a $\sim$km-scale nucleus \citep[][]{Fernandez2013} as well as reddish to neutral color properties \citep[][]{Jewitt2015bbb}.
+The comet's morphology when observed over multiple epochs since 2019 April exhibits the presence of a tail suggesting sustained activity versus an impulsive event.
+In addition, \ld has a moderate upper limit for the production of CO/CO$_2$ of $\sim$10$^{27}$ mol/s and $\sim$10$^{26}$ mol/s, respectively, based on our \textit{Spitzer} observations taken in 2020 January.
 It is also very active when compared to 29P (although 29P is located at a slightly farther heliocentric distance of $\sim$6 au) on a per unit surface area basis ($\mathrm{A}f\rho \sim$50 cm/km$^2$ for \ldns) vs \citep[$\mathrm{A}f\rho \sim$1 cm/km$^2$ for for 29P, ][]{Ivanova2011}, using the latest value for SW1's size from \citet[][]{Schambeau2019}.
-But this activity seems to produce quite large ($\sim$100 $\mu$m) reddish dust particles containing copious amounts of water ice according to our work and that of \citet[][]{Woodney2020dps}.
+But this activity seems to produce quite large ($\sim$100 $\mu$m) reddish dust particles containing copious amounts of water ice according to our work and that of \citet[][]{Kareta2020ld2}.